calculate capital gains tax

 • Apply the Applicable Tax Rates: The tax rates for capital gains vary based on your holding period and income level.
 Consult the relevant tax brackets to determine your applicable tax rate.

-• Calculate Capital Gains Tax: Multiply the capital gain by the applicable tax rate to determine your capital gains tax:
+• Calculate Capital Gains Tax: Multiply the capital gain by the applicable tax rate to determine your capital gains tax.

-Capital Gains Tax = Capital Gain x Applicable Tax Rate
+Formula = Capital Gains Tax = Capital Gain x Applicable Tax Rate

 Calculate Capital Gains Tax